refaktor/rye/INTRO_1.md

 ### Native functions

-__print__ above looks a lot like __age__ and __description__.
-It looks like a word and it is a word.
+__print__ above looks a lot like the words (_age_ and _description_) and it is a word.
 But this word is linked to another type of value, a __native function__.

-Native behind _print_ accepts 1 argument, so rye evaluates expression on the right to get that value.
+Native function behind _print_ accepts 1 argument, so rye evaluates expression on the right to get that value.
 Then the native prints it.

 Better late than never, now would be a good time to do: